Vivian shares her travelling tips to reduce your stress when exploring new places to help make your get-away fun and memorable.

 Handwashing stations are available after petting these beautiful creatures.

-The ocean comes to you in the Shore Gallery and engage with sea creatures you’ve only read about in books.
-Kids and adults have the opportunity to touch sea anemones, sea cucumbers, sea urchins, and horseshoe crabs using the two finger method.
+The ocean comes to you in the Shore Gallery and allows you to engage with sea creatures you’ve only read about in books.
+Kids and adults have the opportunity to touch sea anemones, sea cucumbers, sea urchins, and horseshoe crabs using the two-finger method.

 Ring of Fire

 What are those suction cups on the inside of the tank?
 See an octopus, or at least its underside, up close.

 If you’ve ever seen a commercial for Prevagen, the memory supplement claiming to sharpen the mind, you know it’s supposedly derived from a protein in jellyfish.
 Since jellyfish have no brain, heart, or blood, it’s hard to imagine a critter who desperately needs to visit the Wizard of Oz could be so useful.
 Maybe that’s why the benefits of Prevagen are largely unsubstantiated.
 Still, jellyfish are an important component in the ocean food web, and their graceful and seamless movements are mesmerizing.

 See the Japanese Spider Crab while you’re here, but a word of warning, these are deeper sea creatures who are used to the dark.
 Be mindful of signs that say “no flash photography” because if you miss the signs and accidentally forget to turn off your flash, aquarium workers will materialize from nowhere to confront you.
 True story.